astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 **2072 - 2075**: As a result of the Citadel Incident, TriOptimum finds itself under attack.
 Financial backers withdraw support, other corporations terminate contracts, legions of employees defect to other companies, and dozens of class-action lawsuits are filed.
 Though TriOptimum takes a severe beating, the public becomes more and more dissatisfied with TriOptimum and corporate rule in general.

+**2075**: Using the public's discontent to their advantage, the national governments of Earth unite to form the Unified National Nominate.
+They attempt to assume control of all megacorporate holdings but are met by armed resistance from corporate forces, igniting all-out war between the UNN and the megacorps. ([SS])

+**2076**: Processing Rationalisation Act passed by UNN, according to which computers should be downgraded so as they are unable to acquire cognition. ([SS])

 **2077:** Butler robot B166ER kills its human owner, claiming self defense. ([TSR])

+_Such intelligent robots are still being produced by companies like USR, TriOp, OCP, and more, in defiance of the act._

 **2082:** Powerful robots, called Bio-Mechs, have replaced soldiers in the world's armies. ([CP])

-_Bio-Mech construction is handled by companies like OCP, based on their decades of research into robotics._
+_Bio-Mech construction is handled by companies like OCP, based on their decades of research into robotics.
+They are used in the war between the UNN and the megacorps._

 Dr. Stuart Gordon Power and Lyman Taggart build OverMind, a control system which will override the Bio-Mechs, similar to the earlier VIKI system used by US Robotics. ([CP])

-_The pair have realized that the anti-machine violence, and robot retaliation, will present a major danger if these military robots align against the humans._
+_The pair have realized that the anti-machine violence, and robot retaliation, will present a major danger if these military robots align against all humans._

 **2080 - 2085:** Rioting and violence against machines prompts robots to flee major cities and establish their own community - known as Zero One - in a remote part of the Middle East. ([TSR])